katiechambe/harvest/README.md

-# harvesting
 Tools to collect and analyze TNG galaxy/subhalo pairs.

-## Instructions for download and set-up
+# Instructions for download and set-up

 Step 1:
 -------